 Put it this way, what looks better to you?
-‘Ladies Marks & Spencer Twiggy Vintage 60s Dress Size 10 BNWT’ OR ‘ladies dress’ I think I know which one I’d bet on for selling first!
+‘Ladies Marks & Spencer Twiggy Vintage 60s Dress Size 10 BNWT’ OR ‘ladies dress’ I think I know which one would sell first!

 Check out this helpful guide from Andrea and Nic over at Adventures in Reselling to help you measure clothes if you’re a bit stuck or unsure

 I always put myself in the shoes of my customer and think how gutted I’d be if I bought something that wasn’t in the condition they listed it as.
 Unlike your title, I find it’s good to add more personality here.

 After all, people buy from people and this will really help them visualise themselves using your item.

 The condition, along with other item specifics, is another mandatory field to help buyers find what you’re selling.
 Choose from either:

 - New – brand new item with tags